 Seatran Discovery

-Mid-tier Gulf operator with hourly Donsak-Samui car ferry service.
-Punctuality 80-85 percent on time.
-Boats are functional ferries, not premium catamarans.
-Refund policy stricter than Lomprayah: 24-hour cancellation window only.
-Overbook on the Donsak-Samui route during long weekends is the documented risk; passengers with cars get priority over foot passengers in those windows.
+Mid-tier Gulf operator with hourly Donsak to Samui car ferry service.
+Punctuality runs 80 to 85 percent on time.
+The boats are functional ferries, not premium catamarans.
+The published refund policy has a cancellation window of 24 hours.
+On the Donsak to Samui route during long weekends, some travelers report busy sailings where passengers with cars board ahead of foot passengers.

 Raja Ferry